dasarpai/old.dasarpai.github.io/_dsblog/2025-01-03-AI-Predictions-for-2025.md

 ### **5. AI in Entertainment and Gaming**
 - AI-driven entertainment robots and video content will grow, enabling creators to produce work faster.
-- Gaming technology advancements will include dynamic resolution upscaling through deep learning super sampling (DLSS), as seen in consoles like the upcoming Nintendo Switch 2.
+- Gaming technology advancements will include dynamic resolution upscaling through deep learning super sampling (DLSS).
+It uses deep learning algorithms to upscale lower-resolution images to higher resolutions, enhancing the visual quality of games without significantly impacting performance.
+This allows for higher graphical settings and smoother frame rates, making games look better and run more efficiently

 ### **6. Self-Driving and Autonomous Vehicles**
-- Significant developments in self-driving technology, with advancements from companies like Tesla, Waymo, and Lyft.
+- Significant developments in self-driving technology, with advancements from companies like Tesla, Waymo (google), and Lyft (Amazon).
 Tesla might achieve unsupervised full self-driving capabilities.

 ### **7. Quantum Computing Progress**
 - Breakthroughs in quantum computing with new chips from Google and IBM.